 The trustee should be mindful of the obligation to file appropriate returns and to pay tax liabilities on behalf of the estate.
+See generally, Howard, An Overview of the State and Federal Tax Responsibilities of Bankruptcy Trustees and Debtors, 93 Com.
+L.J.
+43 (1988).
 A trustee who fails to comply with the federal withholding provisions runs the risk of being held personally liable for trust fund taxes not collected and paid over to the government.
 Similarly, the trustee may be held personally liable when an estate does not have sufficient funds to pay the taxes due from the sale of estate assets.
+See, e.g., In re San Juan Hotel Corp., 847 F.2d 931 (1st Cir.
+1988) (trustee surcharged interest and penalties incurred by the estate for failing to seek out and pay estate taxes where sufficient funds existed to pay them); In re Sapphire Steamship Lines, 762 F.2d 13 (2d Cir.
+1985) (non-operating trustee of a corporate debtor's estate required to make estimated quarterly payments).

-In some circumstances, the trustee can seek relief under 26 U.S.C. § 6658 from having penalties imposed under 26 U.S.C. §§ 6651, 6654, or 6655 for failure to pay certain taxes.
+In some circumstances, the trustee can seek relief under 26 U.S.C. § 6658 from having penalties imposed under 26 U.S.C. §§ 6651, § 6654, or § 6655 for failure to pay certain taxes.
 Such relief is conditioned on showing that (1) the failure to pay taxes incurred by the estate resulted from a court order finding probable insufficiency of funds or (2) the tax was incurred by the debtor pre-petition, and either the petition was filed prior to the tax return due date or the penalty was imposed after the petition was filed.
 26 U.S.C. § 6658(a).
 However, relief under this section is not available for cases involving the failure to pay employment taxes.
 26 U.S.C. § 6658(b).